 First of all, why do we use yoga props?
 That’s easy!
 Props help us have better alignment without hurting or forcing our bodies.
 Props are also a way to make yoga accessible to all practioners, regardless of experience and ability.
 In kids’ yoga, we can also use props for making activities more fun!

 So imagine one day you forget to bring your bag of tricks to teach your children’s yoga class… Oh no!
 What can you do?
 Fortunately, we can use everyday objects we find around our houses and classrooms to create a fun, effective yoga class.
-For example:

 - Blocks: If you need a block for some postures you can use a book (or more than one if its not very thick).